SlyPex/graph-gym-hpa/README.md

       └── util
             └── util.py
 ```
-- `datasets` : A directory contains the dataset which is used to train the agent in simulation mode.

 - `k8s_config_files` : A configuration files directory in order to properly deploy the cluster stack.
+- `results` : A directory where the outputs of a training are saved (eg: Training Logs, Episode Metrics).
+- `requirements.in` : File hold the explicitly imported python modules.
-- `requirements.txt` : A file which holds the required packages in order to run this project.
+- `requirements.txt` : A generated file from `pip-compile` command provided by the `pip-tools` package, which contains the required modules in order to run this project.
 - `setup.py` : A Python script used to describe a package (metadata, dependencies, packaging instructions) in our case, the local package ![gym-hpa](./src/gym-hpa/).
 - `src` : Holds the whole codebase of the developed framework.